 So much of who we are is where we have been. – William Langewiesche

 Before moving to the UK, I had never tried Indian food and I didn’t know Indian food was such a big thing in the country.
-Once I tried it, I couldn’t a few weeks without having an Indian meal.
+Since I tried it, having an Indian meal every two weeks has become something normal to me.

 This is just a simple example from my experience and how small things can change ourselves and our routines.